jmarti44/List-implementation/README.md

 # List-implementation
-The list class implementation using linked list data structures and algorithm main.cpp includes a series of test cases
+The list class implementation using linked list data structures and algorithm \n main.cpp includes a series of test cases